hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/risk_estimators.rst

 De-toning
 #########

-De-noised correlation matrix from the previous mathods can also be detoned by excluding a number of first eigenvectors representing the market component.
+De-noised correlation matrix from the previous methods can also be de-toned by excluding a number of first eigenvectors representing the market component.

 According to Lopez de Prado: